Effects of Tryptophan

 • Vomiting

-The problem is that until you actually take the tryptophan supplement there's no way of knowing how it will affect you.
-Many people have no negative side effects whatsoever.
+Most people do not experience any side effects from tryptophan.
 If you do decide to try it, stay aware of how you're feeling and stay in touch with your doctor.
-If you suspect any ill effects at all, no matter how minor, call your doctor.
+If you suspect any ill effects at all, no matter how minor, call your doctor immediately.

-For more information, books like Tryptophan: Biochemical and Health Implications which provides a comprehensive view of tryptophan, how it acts and the important role it plays in protein metabolism, can provide additional details and facts.
+For more information, books such as Tryptophan: Biochemical and Health Implications, which provides a comprehensive overview of tryptophan, how it acts and the important role it plays in protein metabolism, can provide additional details and facts.